mikey-austin/llm-spam-filter/README.md

 # LLM Spam Filter

-A Postfix content filter application that uses Amazon Bedrock to evaluate whether received emails are spam or not.
+A Postfix content filter application that uses AI models to evaluate whether received emails are spam or not.

 ## Features

-- Uses Amazon Bedrock for AI-powered spam detection
+- AI-powered spam detection with multiple provider options:
+  - Amazon Bedrock
+  - Google Gemini
 - Implements ports and adapters pattern for flexibility
 - Can run as a standalone filter or as a Milter
 - Caching system to reduce costs by remembering trusted senders